-106. The Commission considers that the Internet services market in Saskatchewan is intensely competitive.
+^{106.} The Commission considers that the Internet services market in Saskatchewan is intensely competitive.
 Based on the evidence filed in this proceeding, there is significant price rivalry and movement of market share.
 Barriers to entry appear to be quite low, considering that numerous competitive ISPs (including small local and large national service providers) have entered the provincial market in a relatively short period of time.
 Moreover, based on the market share information submitted, the cable companies have a large share of the Internet services market, particularly in the major centres in the province.
-In Regina and Saskatoon, the cable companies are just last year - the CRTC's examination of the wholesale mobile wireless market referred to the number of wireless service providers, as well as prices in the context of its analysis of the smallest group of products and geographic area where a firm can profitably impose a sustainable price increase.
+In Regina and Saskatoon, the cable companies are the largest service examination of the wholesale mobile wireless market referred to the number of wireless service providers, 80 as well as prices in the context of its analysis of the smallest group of products and geographic area where a firm can profitably impose a sustainable price increase.
+81

 - 95 Foreclosing discussion about matters the CRTC itself has previously discussed in the context of 'markets' is arbitrary and, one fears, self-serving.
-This prohibition suggests rightly or wrongly that the CRTC worries that interventions discussing prices would establish the Wireless Code's failure (compared either to regulation or the elusive-and-likely-imaginary-if-not-hallucinogenic truly competitive market) to protect consumers' interests with respect to the prices they pay and the rates they are charged. - 96 In fact, excessive wireless prices are already driving some to seek alternatives.
+This prohibition suggests rightly or wrongly that the CRTC worries that interventions discussing prices would establish the Wireless Code's failure (compared either to regulation or the elusive-and-likely-imaginary-if-not-hallucinogenic truly competitive market) to protect consumers' interests with respect to the prices they pay and the rates they are charged. - In fact, excessive wireless prices are already driving some to seek alternatives.
 The Canadian Broadcasting Corporation reported last year that expensive "cellphone plans in many Canadian provinces appear to be driving consumers toward a booming black market business."

-In 2014 - the latest data made available by the CRTC - ARPU ranged from just under \$52 per month in Prince Edward Island, to \$81.09 in the North (see Figure 6).
+1 by the CRTC ARPU ranged from just under \$52 per month in Prince Edward Island, to \$81.09 in the North (see Figure 6).